jsta/jsta.github.io/cv.md

 May 2012 - Present
-  : Staff Scientist, South Florida Water Management District, West Palm Beach, FL : - Member of a research team focused on ecological restoration of the Florida Everglades with a particular focus on a manipulative sea level rise field experiment.
-Developed software for curation and quantitative analysis of massive water quality datasets.
-Maintained GIS databases and produced sophisticated mapping outputs.
+  : Staff Scientist, South Florida Water Management District, West Palm Beach, FL : - Worked as a member of a research team focused on ecological restoration of the Florida Everglades with particular emphasis on the extent to which the Everglades watershed influences downstream estuaries.
+Responsible for translating ecological information and the results of water quality surveys for use in environmental management.
+Developed geospatial water quality models.
+Prepared reports and other materials for presentations to decision makers.
+Responsible for curating massive environmental databases and developing custom GIS visualization and anaylsis tools.

 Sep 2008 – May 2012
-  : Marine Science Master’s Research, University of Texas Marine Science Institute, Port Aransas, TX : - Researched the environmental and management controls on salt marsh vegetation by combining a synthesis of long term data with fine-scale porewater monitoring.
+  : Marine Science Master’s Research, University of Texas Marine Science Institute, Port Aransas, TX : - Used multivariate statistics and time-series analyses to develop indicators of ecological condition for Texas estuaries.
 Research products were used in a statewide review of water resources management plans.
+Deployed a variety of novel water quality sensors to investigate surfacewater - groundwater exchange.

 ##Research Products and Presentations